Photo Credit: Gerry Szymanski

 Reinhild Steingröver is the chair of the Humanities department and Professor of German at the Eastman School of Music.
 She is also an affiliate Associate Professor of Film Studies in the Program of Film and Media Studies at the University of Rochester.
 Her main research interests focus on contemporary German film and literature, in particular the intersection of art and politics and the role of the artist in society.

-Steingröver is the author of Last Features; East German Cinema’s Lost Generation (2014), which will appear in German translation as Spätvorstellung – Die chancenlose Generation der DEFA in fall 2014.
-She also authored a monograph on Thomas Bernhard (2000) and co-edited with Randall Halle the volume After the Avant-garde: Engagements with Contemporary German and Austraian Experimental Film (Camden House, 2008), as well as the anthology Not so plain as Black and White; Afro-German History and Culture 1890-2000 (with Patricia Mazon, 2005).
+Steingröver is the author of Last Features; East German Cinema’s Lost Generation (2014), which appeared in German translation as Spätvorstellung – Die chancenlose Generation der DEFA (2014).
+She also authored a monograph on Thomas Bernhard (2000) and co-edited with Randall Halle the volume After the Avant-garde: Engagements with Contemporary German and Austrian Experimental Film (Camden House, 2008), as well as the anthology Not so plain as Black and White; Afro-German History and Culture 1890-2000 (with Patricia Mazon, 2005).
 Steingröver’s publications include essays on DEFA film, Kerstin Hensel, Autobiographical writing, Lilian Faschinger, Werner Herzog, and Glenn Gould.
 She is currently writing a book on cinematic minatures.

 Steingröver has won many grants and awards, including from the German Academic Exchange Service (DAAD), the DEFA Foundation, the Suhrkamp Foundation, as well as the Eisenhart Award for Excellence in Teaching from the Eastman School of Music.
 She has lectured widely in Germany, UK, Canada, and the US.
 Steingröver has curated silent film/live music programs for the George Eastman House, Rochester Institute of Technology, and the Cinematheque Berlin.
 In 2009 she co-curated with the DEFA Film Library at UMASS Amherst the film festival Wendeflicks – Last Films from East Germany in Los Angeles.